daisukeeita/CLang-Tutorial/docs/Chapter 11 - Pointers/PointersInC_Cpp.md

 Pointer is a very fundamental and important concept in programming.

-To understand pointers, we first should understand how various data types of variables ar estored in computer's memory.
+To understand pointers, we first should understand how various data types of variables are stored in computer's memory.

+In a memory architecture, each byte of the memory has an address.